Stability and convergence of in time approximations of hyperbolic elastodynamics via stepwise minimization: Introduction

 In \Cref{sec:convergence} we focus on the case of elasto-dynamics for which we explicitly prove regularity and convergence, we also provide abstract assumptions at the beginning of the section.
 In \Cref{ssec:timereg} we show in-time regularity for hyperbolic elastodynamics.
 Theorem~\ref{thm:convergence-rate-solid} is then proved at the end of the section.

-We conclude the paper with some numerical experiments in \Cref{sec:numerics} that imply that the rates are optimal, that the appearance of $\tau_0$ in the stability and convergence results is necessary and the loss of convergence in case $h$ and $\tau$ differ.
+We conclude the paper with some numerical experiments in \Cref{sec:numerics} that imply that the rates are optimal, that the appearance of $\tau_0$ in the stability and convergence results is necessary and the loss of convergence in case $h$ and $\tau$ differ. {The experiment is merely to show that our results are in coherence with expectations from the ODE theory.
+We leave the implementation for largely deforming solids to a future work.}